santteegt/superfluid-minion/README.md

 yarn start
 ```

+* In order to test the Superfluid Minion, you need to connect to Rinkeby, and summon a DAO with [fDAI](https://rinkeby.etherscan.io/address/0x15f0ca26781c3852f8166ed2ebce5d18265cceb7) (0x15F0Ca26781C3852f8166eD2ebce5D18265cceb7) as the DAO token

 ### Superfluid Minion

 * Smart contracts are already deployed on Rinkeby (see below).
 But, uou can use this repo if you want to deploy the smart contracts on another chain using `truffle migrate`